How Boat Loans Work

 If you choose a fixed-rate boat loan, you’ll have a set monthly payment amount for a predetermined period of time, called your repayment term.
 If you opt for a variable-rate loan, your monthly payment requirement can change from one month to the next, but you’ll still be expected to make a payment each month for the entire loan term.

-As the lienholder, your lender will hold the title for your vessel until it is completely paid off.
+As the lienholder, your lender will hold the title for your boat until it is completely paid off.
 Once you’ve satisfied the debt and cleared your owed balance, your lender will close out the loan and sign over the boat’s title to you.

 How Car Loans Work